ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ExternalProcedure_Eng.md

 The way to pass a value to a parameter is as follows:

--   Postional-based: This is a basic delivery method, based on the position of a defined parameter.
+-   Positional-based: This is a basic delivery method, based on the position of a defined parameter.
 The value is entered.

 -   Name-based: Enter the name of the defined parameter and the value after the arrow (=\>).
 Values can be passed in any order.